 Downtown Chilliwack is situated at the historic Five Corners where three roads intersect.
 You can shop at specialty owner-operated retail stores that include vinyl records, used books, clothing, art, and gifts.
-Once you’ve worked up an appetite from shopping, you can stop for a bite and a drink at a downtown coffee shop, pub or restaurant.
+Once you’ve worked up an appetite from shopping, you can stop for a bite and a drink at a downtown coffee shop, pub, restaurant or micro brewery.

 With many unique dining and shopping experiences within walking distance, you will find yourself returning often to our historic downtown.

 Dr. Mark Greidanus shares the reasons why he moved to and fell in love with Chilliwack.
 Mark is a local doctor at Chilliwack General Hospital and lives here with his family.

 Chilliwack is home to a vast array of dining choices from bakeries and sandwich shops to home-style cooking, upscale steak houses and authentic international food experiences.
 From romantic dinner dates to fun nights out with the whole family, Chilliwack can satisfy every culinary craving!